sinem-ay/persit/README.md

 # Overview
 The project indicates the relationship between personality predispositions and situational characteristics in real life.
 The statistical analysis performed on RStudio with various packages that are listed below.
-It is my first analysis attempt with using a programming language, therefore, there might be some errors or mistakes that I made while performing statistical calculations.
+It is my first analysis (of precollected data) attempt with using a programming language, therefore, there might be some errors or mistakes that I made while performing statistical calculations.

 # Installation
 ```{r installations}